 Duomo Santa Maria del Fiore

-Architectural art of the most elevated kind, the Duomo Santa Maria del Fiore is the city’s most notable landmark.
+Architectural art of the most elevated kind, the Duomo Santa Maria del Fiore is the most notable landmark that Florence is known for.
 The cathedral is also, for many (in what is a crowded field), its most beautiful structure.

 The fourth-largest cathedral in Europe, the Duomo was built over several centuries.
 Its original brick facade was finished in the neo-gothic style in the 19th century.